Rockerby/Umbraco.Community.RollbackPreviewer/.github/README.md

 ## Running locally

+Clone the repository.

+Head into the `src\Umbraco.Community.RollbackPreviewer\Client` and run the following to start the dev server:
+`npm ci`
+`npm run dev`

-Clone the repository and start the sln file.
-Run the Umbraco project (uSync should automatically import, if not, go import everything) and head to the home node within the CMS.
-Make a change and go to the Info app and click the Rollback button.
+Open the sln file and run the Umbraco project, or head to `src\Umbraco.Community.RollbackPreviewer.TestSite` and run `dotnet run`, (uSync should automatically import, if not, go import everything) and head to the home node within the CMS.
+Make a change and go to the Info app and click the Rollback button to see the visual diff.

 Check out the Services.RollBackContentFinder for information on the fetching and displaying of the rollbacked version.

 Login: admin@example.com / 1234567890

 ## Contributing

 Contributions to this package are most welcome!
 Please read the [Contributing Guidelines](CONTRIBUTING.md).